 2.9 Service Provider, as the operator of the building, has the primary responsibility for the condition, maintenance, and repair of the Facility, including compliance with and performance of the building maintenance functions as required under the applicable terms and conditions of Kellogg’s lease for the Facility (“Lease”) pursuant only to a list of such responsibilities that will be provided by Kellogg to Service Provider.
 Service Provider will designate an on-site individual with sufficient operating authority to oversee Facility maintenance and ensure compliance with the terms and conditions set forth in this Agreement, as well as taking all reasonable steps necessary to prevent damage, destruction or contamination of Kellogg Goods from Facility-related sources (i.e. water leaks, dust infiltration, etc.).
 In accordance with the terms set out herein and the Kellogg Property Audit Inspection Report, Service Provider will physically inspect the Facility, to include the roof, as well as maintain monthly maintenance logs.
 Service Provider must use its best efforts to prevent damage to the Facility by its own personnel and equipment and the personnel and equipment of outside third parties, including but not limited to contract shippers/transportation carriers and service providers, Kellogg’s customers (making a customer pick up), rail service providers (if applicable), and all other vendors, guests and invitees.
 Kellogg must review and approve all Facility maintenance and repair work to be performed by Service Provider or Service Provider’s designee.
-Service Provider will be responsible for and will promptly repair at its sole cost and expense any damage to the Facility caused by Service Provider, its subcontractors or third-party providers, guests and/or invitees, including but not limited to damage or destruction to columns, damage or destruction of racking uprights and protectors, or other forms of damage or destruction that impact the structural integrity of the Facility, normal wear and tear excepted.
-For purposes of the foregoing, normal wear and tear is defined as damage that would occur during normal distribution activities over time that does not impact Kellogg’s turn-in condition of the Facility.
-Maintenance or repairs of a routine or emergency nature, not caused by Service Provider’s neglect or damage, will be reimbursed to Service Provider; provided, however, that Service Provider will contact Kellogg to determine if Kellogg’s landlord is responsible for such maintenance or repairs prior to incurring any costs.
-Service Provider will not make any alterations or modifications to the Facility or its contents without express written permission from an authorized Kellogg representative having knowledge of any applicable underlying Lease, which permission may be withheld or denied in Kellogg’s sole discretion.
+Service Provider will be responsible for and will promptly repair at its sole cost and expense any damage to the Facility caused by Service Provider, including but not limited to damage or destruction to columns, damage or destruction of racking uprights and protectors, or other forms of damage or destruction that impact the structural integrity of the Facility, normal wear and tear excepted.
+For purposes of the foregoing, normal wear and tear is defined as damage that would occur during normal distribution activities over time.
+Maintenance or repairs of a routine or emergency nature, not caused by Service Provider’s neglect or damage, will be reimbursed to Service Provider; provided, however, that Service Provider will make commercially reasonable efforts to contact Kellogg to determine if Kellogg’s landlord is responsible for such maintenance or repairs prior to incurring any costs.
+Service Provider will not make any alterations or modifications to the Facility or its contents without express written permission from an authorized Kellogg representative having knowledge of any applicable underlying Lease, which permission shall not be unreasonably withheld or denied.
 Service Provider will forward all correspondence, bills, invoice copies and statements, of both a routine and unique nature, relating to Facility maintenance and/or repair, to Kellogg within thirty (30) calendar days of receipt of invoice.